Resources

 Capital projects are subjected to many risk identification processes, including HAZOP, Layer of Protection Analysis or Probabilistic Hazard Analysis studies.
 It’s easy to imagine that any major corporate risk will leap out at this point.
 But not necessarily.

 These processes focus exclusively on project delivery risk and many only look at one part of the project.
-They don’t explicitly ask enterprise-level Red Flag Questions, like: “Does the project interface with an ammonia system?” or “Is this project in a new country?”
-Which, in some organisations, should trigger an immediate escalation of oversight by a subject matter expert.
+They don't explicitly ask enterprise-level risk evaluation questions, like: “Does the project interface with an ammonia system?” or “Is this project in a new country?” which, in some organisations, should trigger an immediate escalation of oversight by a subject matter expert for further risk analysis.

 2. The illusion of awareness

-Corporate horror stories are kept alive at the senior management level, but eventually they stop trickling down to project managers.
+Corporate horror stories are kept alive at the senior management level, but eventually they stop trickling down to teams.

 Over time, corporate knowledge degrades.
 Employee churn and the use of contractors means workforces are constantly being refreshed.
-Leaders imagine it’s unthinkable these issues aren’t top of mind with everyone.
+Leaders imagine it's unthinkable these issues aren't top of mind daily for everyone or that risk evaluations aren't assigned the level of importance that they deserve.

 This is a critical error.
-Unless Red Flag Questions are codified in risk assessment, executives cannot assume they will be alerted when the business starts work on a project that bears frightening similarities to a previous disaster.
+Unless the risk evaluation processes are codified in risk assessment, executives cannot assume they will be alerted when the business starts work on a project that bears frightening similarities to a previous disaster.
+Evaluating risk with risk ratings and risk scores should be mandated methods in determining project approval.

 3. The illusion that size matters

-Some companies do ask Red Flag Questions, but only when they’re dealing with projects of large capital value.
+Some companies do ask risk evaluation questions, but only when they're dealing with projects of large capital value.
 Typically, big projects make up around 20% (by number) of projects being executed in a given year.

-That leaves 80% of projects running below the radar – and some of them will be high risk.
+That leaves 80% of projects running below the radar for potential risks – and some of them will be high risk.
 Also, small projects are often led by new or inexperienced project managers who may not know enough to ask the right questions.

-What will our Red Flag Questions look like?
+What should our risk evaluation questions look like?

-Red Flag Questions are as individual as a fingerprint.
-They depend on what has caused your organisation its worst moments of pain and failure.
+Risk evaluation questions are as individual as a fingerprint.
+They depend on what has caused your organisation (or industry) its worst moments of pain and failure in risk management history.

 Professional Indemnity claims are a good place to start.
 Typical questions include:

-As a general rule of thumb, Red Flag Questions should be:
+As a general rule of thumb, risk evaluation questions should be:

 Binary

 These are Yes/No questions, making it easy for project managers to check through the list and ensure absolute clarity from a control perspective.
-Questions should be easy to understand and unambiguous, with supporting materials to clarify meaning where necessary.
+Risk evaluation questions should be easy to understand and unambiguous, with supporting materials to clarify meaning where necessary.

 Limited